smartHomeHub/SmartIR/Docs/MEDIA_PLAYER.md

 ## Configuration variables:
 **name** (Optional): The name of the device<br />
 **unique_id** (Optional): An ID that uniquely identifies this device.
-If two devices have the same unique ID, Home Assistant will raise an exception.
+If two devices have the same unique ID, Home Assistant will raise an exception.<br />
 **device_code** (Required): ......
 (Accepts only positive numbers)<br />
 **controller_send_service** (Required): The service that will be used to send the commands.
 Only `broadlink_send_packet` (Broadlink controller) is currently supported.<br />
 **power_sensor** (Optional): *entity_id* for a sensor that monitors whether your device is actually On or Off.
 This may be a power monitor sensor.
 (Accepts only on/off states)<br />